 To use mobile geodatabases, we must install the optional stgeometry_sqlite.dll file.
 This file is an Esri-provided DLL that extends SQLite with Esri's ST_GEOMETRY type.
 We must also install and use an external SQLITE3.DLL file.

 The stgeometry_sqlite.dll file comes in two versions, a 64-bit version and a 32-bit version.
 The easiest way to install this file is to visit the Product Downloads page for Manifold, and to download and install the optional package with DLLs for Postgres, MySQL, and Esri Mobile Geodatabases.
 Get the open_source_db_64.zip download for 64-bit launches or the open_source_db_32.zip download for 32-bit launches.
-Unzip the zip file that is downloaded, and place the resulting opt folder in the bin64 folder for SQL for ArcGIS Pro for 64-bit launches, and in the bin folder for 32-bit launches.
+Unzip the zip file that is downloaded, and place the resulting opt folder in the bin64 folder for 64-bit launches, and in the bin folder for 32-bit launches.

 We must also install an optional, external SQLITE3.DLL file that may be obtained from the official sources for SQLite and SpatialLite: